Crocanthes crypsichola

 Crocanthes crypsichola is a moth in the family Lecithoceridae.
 It was described by John Hartley Durrant in 1915.
 It is found on New Guinea.

 The wingspan is about 20 mm.
-The forewings are shining, purplish fuscous, with a narrow, outwardly oblique, pale primrose-yellow fascia crossing the wing from the middle of the costa almost to the dorsum, and with a small triangular costal spot of the same colour before the apex.
+The forewings are shining, purplish fuscous, with a narrow, outwardly oblique, pale primrose-yellow fascia crossing the wing from the middle of the costa almost to the dorsum, and with a small triangular costal spot of the same color before the apex.
 The hindwings are fuscous.